Fourth Era of Northern Domination: Military and administration

 The Ming Chinese built up their colonial administration in Jiaozhi Province.
 In July 1407, Yongle changed the name of Annam to Jiaozhi – an old Han dynasty designation – and made it a province of China.
-The provincial government, included an administrative office, a surveillance office and a regional military commissioner was established, with Lu Yi (d.
+The provincial government included an administrative office, a surveillance office and a regional military commissioner was established, with Lu Yi (d.
 1409) as its military commissioner and Huang Zhong as vice-commissioner.
 Huang Fu was appointed as both provincial administrator and surveillance commissioner.
-The Ming seized the kingdom's grain reserves of 13,6 million piculs of rice.
+The Ming seized the kingdom's grain reserves of 13.6 million piculs of rice.
 The province was further divided into fifteen prefectures, 41 subprefectures and 210 counties.
 By 1408, 472 military and civil offices had been established to govern over three million people and in excess of two million man (barbarians), and the number of offices peaked at about 1,000 in 1419.
 In major towns and cities throughout the occupied regions had moats and walls added, and troops alternated between defence and farming duties to provide their own food needs.
-The Ming occupying army of Jiaozhi consisted 87,000 regulars, scattered in 39 citadels and towns in Northern Vietnam, but clustered in the Red River Delta area.
+The Ming occupying army of Jiaozhi consisted of 87,000 regulars, scattered in 39 citadels and towns in Northern Vietnam, but clustered in the Red River Delta area.

 Chinese armies had employed firearms before the fifteenth century, but they came to possess superior weapons from Annam during the Vietnamese campaigns of the early fifteenth century.
 They also captured one of the leading Vietnamese firearms experts, Hồ Nguyên Trừng (1374–1446), the eldest son of Hồ Quý Ly, who was charged with manufacturing their superior muskets and explosive weapons.
 The Artillery Camp was thus built around these Vietnamese firearm specialists, who instructed Ming soldiers under the supervision of palace eunuchs.
 The first record of firearm usage in Đại Việt was in 1390 when Vietnamese soldiers used cannons and killed the Cham king Chế Bồng Nga.

 The Ming government enjoyed some support from the Vietnamese, at least in the capital of Thăng Long, but their efforts to assert control in the surrounding countryside were met with stiff resistance.
 A general popular dissatisfaction with the colonial arrangement seems clear.
-When the Ming entered the country, there were 5.2 million people according to Ming Shilu, however, it was seemed as exaggeration by historians.
-By the end of Ming rule over Đại Việt in 1427, the population had declined to 1.9 million.